slowernews/wisdom-tldr/README.md

 > *'My independence is my legacy.' -- Bagão Felix*

-Authenticity;
+> *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

+Be your best self;

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

 > *'If you try to be something you're not, you end up being nothing.'*

-> *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

-Invest in yourself.

 > *'The definition of a man is and should be an evolving target.
 Never stop working on yourself.
 Always strive to be better.'*

-===
-###On humbleness
+But remember to be humble, you are not perfect neither you'll ever be.

 > *'A way to humble yourself is to put you in the position of being the weakest person in something during the day.'*